ThingLabsIo/ThingLabsIo.github.io/pages/tr22/cs/04-setup-azure-iot-hub.md

 1. Open the _DeviceExplorer.exe_ from the taskbar shortcut or from __C:\Program Files (x86)\Microsoft\DeviceExplorer__.
 2. Open the _Configuration_ tab.
-3. Paste the _iothubowner_ connection strong (from the previous section of this lab) in the _IoT Hub Connection String_ field.
+3. Paste the _iothubowner_ connection string (from the previous section of this lab) in the _IoT Hub Connection String_ field.
 4. Click __Update__.

 ![Use DeviceExplorer](/images/rpi2/rpi2_deviceexplorer01.png)